Understanding Disk Drive Terminology, Technology

 0, 0, 1.

 * There are many Boot Manager programs and some viruses (called stealth boot viruses) that may be found occupying the first sector instead.
 The code of early BIOS chips (in most PCs sold before 1995) couldn't recognize more than about 528 MB (or exactly 504 Binary-MB; see below for the details) of any drive that happened to be larger than that.
-When HDD capacities suddenly became much larger, 'drive translation' software such as EZ-DRIVE (also called EZ-BIOS) by StorageSoft, Inc. (distributed by Microhouse); and now owned by Phoenix Technologies, or MAXBLAST by Maxtor, etc. was often installed in the first sector and beyond.
+When HDD capacities suddenly became much larger, 'drive translation' software such as EZ-DRIVE (also called EZ-BIOS) by StorageSoft, Inc. (distributed by Microhouse); and now owned by Phoenix Technologies, or MAXBLAST made for Maxtor by Ontrack, etc. were often installed in the first sector (and beyond).
 This type of software is known as a DDO (Dynamic Drive Overlay).
 Note: In some cases, a computer manufacturer might even replace the MBR with their own special software; although the tendency today is to reprogram the BIOS chips instead, making sure their logos and data cannot be easily changed.

 There is no MBR on a Floppy Disk.
 The very first sector of a 'Floppy' may or may not contain the Boot Record for an operating system.
 If it does, the disk must contain all the necessary files to boot that OS into Memory, or it cannot be considered a bootable floppy disk.
 [See the MBR Index page for more information on Floppy Disks.]